0

 Diameter

-When it comes to diameter, the principle is, the smaller the wheels, the faster they will accelerate, but the lower their top speed will be.
-And the bigger they are, the slower they’ll accelerate, but the faster their top speed.
+The smaller the wheels, the faster they will accelerate, but the lower their top speed will be.
+The bigger they are, the slower they’ll accelerate, but the faster their top speed.

-When it comes to diameters to consider for surfskate wheels, the range I recommend is 63 millimeters at the very smallest and 75 millimeters on the very high end.
+For surfskate wheels, I recommend 63 millimeters at the very smallest and 75 millimeters at the biggest.

 The bigger you go beyond 70mm, the more wheelbite becomes a concern.
 It’s possible to add as many risers as you want to get bigger wheels.
 But then your surfskate becomes very difficult to pump anyway.